Some Things Are Best Left Undone

 It basically refers to those times when we find it really hard to walk away from something simply because we have invested so much time and effort in it.

-But the truth is, as Marie Forleo points out in the video above, some things are worth walking away from.
+But the truth is, as Marie Forleo points out in the video below, some things are worth walking away from.

 But there are other times where the choice is not so clear.

 Say it is a passion and it means a lot to you and you are not getting anywhere.
 What then?
 How can we tell if we are deluding ourselves or if we have just hit a bump in the road?

 Forleo says "The 10-Year Rule" is worth remembering here.